 We know that's not true.

-To me, this deal will facilitate a nuclear armed Iran unless they're stopped.
+To me, this deal will facilitate a nuclear-armed Iran unless they're stopped.

 What is your warning to the people of this world?

-Uh I I think we see eye to eye.
+I think we see eye to eye.

 This agreement does not obligate Israel.

-I'll do everything in my power to make sure that this regime uh does not have nuclear weapons.
+I'll do everything in my power to make sure that this regime does not have nuclear weapons.

 Well, I think it's a simple mathematical equation.

-A squared, nuclear weapons, B squared in the arms of radical Islamic mullahs, the number one state sponsor in the world, equals a potential Holocaust, and I don't use that word lightly in our time, and I know you talked about it this weekend.
+B squared in the arms of radical Islamic mullahs, the number one state sponsor in the world, equals a potential holocaust.

-Prime Minister Benjamin Nanyaho is with us.
+Prime Minister Benjamin Netanyahu is with us.

 All right, as we continue with the Prime Minister of Israel, Benjamin Netanyahu continues with us.